Anushri-404/Mill-Tolerance-and-Condition-Tracker/README.md

-# Mill Equipment Digitization Projects — Tata Steel Internship
+# Mill Equipment Digitization Projects — Internship(3 weeks)

 ## About This Repository